Originally posted on 25 March 2016

 Also understand that learning land navigation is not a daunting task that will take months or years to get the basics.
 You can learn general land navigation in a two day course (like those we and others offer) over a weekend.
 The rest of the time is on you – how much you may or may not devote to practice, especially if you’re just starting out on your path to learn this vital skill.
 Sure, you can go to YouTube and find hundreds of videos on ‘how to’ do land navigation.
 They’re really great ‘ice breakers’ and overviews.
 3 of them are embedded below.
 The bad news is that, with very, very few exceptions, you’re not going to be able to learn the skill without the guidance of an instructor.
 So, get a cup of coffee, and watch the below 10 to 12 minute videos for a superb introduction to land navigation, even if you’re familiar with the subject, these are great refreshers and will most likely bring to mind things you may have forgotten over time.

 Then, once you’ve done that, if you don’t own one, choose a good compass.
 If you choose the USGI Lensatic, great!
 Get the tritium model; you won’t be sorry.
-Or, if you don’t want to spend nearly $100, get either the Brunton TruArc 20 or SUNNTO MC-2.
-Both are superb land nav compasses and won’t break the bank.
+Or, if you don’t want to spend nearly $100, get either the Brunton TruArc 20, SUNNTO MC-2 or MC-3.
+All are superb land nav compasses and won’t break the bank.
 The Brunton is a bit less expensive than the SUUNTO, and comes with a few advantages you can read about here.
 In our classes, we teach all three.
-To be truthful, the USGI Lensatic is the best, but it requires the most expertise and practice to use effectively when attempting precision.
+To be truthful, the USGI Lensatic is the most accurate (1 degree or less) best, but it requires the most expertise and practice to use effectively when attempting precision.
 The other two are geared more to orienteering, but fit the NPT navigating requirement very, very well.
+The advantages over the USGI Lensatic is the built in declination adjustment which makes them faster to use for map work because the user isn’t required to convert magnetic azimuths to grid and vice versa.
+All azimuths are measure on the map as magnetic (again, this is ONLY because of the built in declination adjustment capability – if you don’t adjust the declination to what is on the map, you MUST do the conversion!)
 We haven’t found any better when it comes to function and price points.
 Your mileage may vary.